 The Battle Creek casino will re-brand Dacey’s Taphouse as Dacey’s Sportsbook when it adds sports betting this spring, according to Jim Wise, vice president in sports/online gaming.

-The Nottawaseppi Huron Band of the Potawatomi facility has partnered with SG Digital and will offer live betting windows and self-service kiosks in Dacey’s, which has two levels.
+The Nottawaseppi Huron Band of the Potawatomi facility has partnered with Scientific Games and will offer live betting windows and self-service kiosks in Dacey’s, which has two levels.

 “We think from a technology standpoint, they’re ahead of the game on the sports side,” Wise said of SG.
 “And whatever point this evolves into online gaming, we have a great partner there.”